-The focus of this course is to provide the learner with an introduction to the concepts of fluid and electrolyte balance, inflammation, infection, grief and loss, comfort, cellular regulation, and family dynamics within the domain of the individual.
-This course will also provide the learner with an introduction to the concepts of therapeutic relationships and communication within the nurse domain.
-This course is also designed to develop the learner's skill in providing fundamental nursing care, asepsis and sterile technique.
-Principles of pharmacology, medication administration and the nursing process for medication administration will be introduced to the learner.
+This course is designed to prepare the learner for nursing practice.
+The nursing process will be taught as the framework to provide safe care.
+The focus of this course is to provide the learner with an introduction to the concepts of cellular regulation, cognition, comfort, elimination, fluid & electrolyte balance, gas exchange, grief & loss, infection, inflammation, intracranial regulation, mobility, nutrition, pain, perfusion, sensory-perception, thermoregulation, and tissue integrity within the domain of the individual.
+The course is designed to expand the learner's knowledge related to the concepts of: communication, health promotion, and professionalism within the domain of the nurse; ethics, health care law, and healthcare policy within the healthcare domain.
+This course is designed to develop the learner's skill in providing fundamental nursing care, and selected psychomotor skills.
 Threaded within this course are the themes of caring, nursing judgment, holism, health/wellness, and teaching/learning.
-Learners will have the opportunity to apply selected components of the nursing process focusing on the above concepts across the lifespan.
-Clinical hours: 90 (67.5 hours for students entering before Fall 2017)
+Clinical hours: 90

-Pre/Co-Requisites: NUR 101, NUR 102, WRT 101, BSC 201
+Pre/Co-Requisites: BSC 201, PSY 101, WRT 101

-Course offered: Fall and Spring semester/terms for traditional option; Spring semester/term for Evening option
+Course offered: Fall and spring semester for traditional option; 1st term for evening/weekend option